JoshKeegan/xRetry/README.md

 # xRetry

-Retry flickering test cases for xUnit and SpecFlow in .NET.
+Retry flickering test cases for xUnit, Reqnroll and SpecFlow in .NET.

 [//]: \# (Src: ciBadge.md)